kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 8. Consider the operation of taking the vector out of the last layer and multiplying it by the unembedding matrix, storing the logits and then doing top-k or top-p sampling (which requires a sort).
 How long should this take for a 52B model, and what can we parallelise here?

 9. How can we shard the token embeddings?
+Would shard the input token embeddings differently from the unembeddings?
 Layernorms?
 What extra communication does this incur?

 ### acknowledgements
 Would like to extend credit and thanks to people who make a positive impact on this post in varying capacities.
 [James](https://scholar.google.com/citations?user=GprA5UsAAAAJ&hl=en) [Bradbury](https://twitter.com/jekbradbury), [Eric Zhang](https://www.ekzhang.com), [Taylor Rogalski](https://tay.ro/),  [Horace He](https://horace.io/), [Julian Schrittwieser](https://www.furidamu.org/), Reiner Pope, Jim Wu, [Mohammad](https://scholar.google.com/citations?user=uMg7CEAAAAAJ&hl=en) [Bavarian](https://bavarian.dev/), [Tudor Brindus](https://tbrindus.ca/) and [Adrien Morisot](https://www.linkedin.com/in/adrien-morisot-045236173/?originalSubdomain=ca) with James leading by a long shot.